mi-cichon/Collectibles-Map/README.md

 ﻿# Collectibles-Map

-This is a small web project of a map representing in-game collectibles.
+This is a small web project of a map that represents in-game collectibles.

 It's purpose is to visualize the position of an object based on its coordinates.